For Tracy Hyde

-For Tracy Hyde is a Japanese shoegaze band, formed in 2012.
+For Tracy Hyde was a J-pop band, formed in 2012.
 The group started as the solo project of Natsubot, real name Azusa Suga, before adding more members over time.
-It currently consists of guitarist Suga, singer and guitarist Eureka, bassist Mav, and drummer Sougou.
-The band's music is primarily written by Suga.
+At the time of its breakup, it consisted of guitarist Suga, singer and guitarist Eureka, bassist Mav, and drummer Soukou.
+The band's music was primarily written by Suga.
+The group was named after the song "Tracy Hide" by American band Wondermints.
+Suga was unaware of actress Tracy Hyde at the time.

 History

 2010s

 The band released their debut album, "Film bleu", on December 2, 2016, through P-Vine Records.
 The album had two release parties, one in Tokyo and one in Osaka, featuring artists including dotstokyo, who the band has composed songs for.
 They released their next album, "he(r)art", under a year later on November 2, 2017.
 Also in 2017, the band was named as one of Space Shower's New Force artists.
 In 2018, Sougou joined the band, replacing Marcie.

 The band released their third album, "New Young City", on September 4, 2019.
 The album was heavily inspired by Shibuya-kei.
 They toured the album through Asia, including countries like the Philippines and Singapore.